qhwa/data_fetcher/README.md

 config :data_fetcher, :cache_storage, DataFetcher.CacheStorage.PersistentTerm
 ```

-The difference could be tiny when the data size is small but significant for bigger data.
+The difference could be tiny when the data size is small but huge for bigger data.
 Here's the performance test result on my laptop:

 ```sh
 Operating System: Linux